George B. Anderson

 George Burgwyn Anderson (April 12, 1831 - October 17, 1862) was a Confederate military officer, serving first in the antebellum U.S. Army and then dying from wounds inflicted during the American Civil War while a general officer in the Confederate Army.
 He was among six generals killed or mortally wounded at the Battle of Antietam in September 1862.

 Anderson owned an unknown number of slaves.

 Early life

-George B. Anderson, the oldest son of planter William E. Anderson and his wife Frances Eliza Burgwyn, was born near Hillsboro, North Carolina.
+George B. Anderson, the oldest son of planter William E. Anderson and his wife Frances Eliza Burgwyn, was born near Hillsborough, North Carolina.
 Anderson was the second cousin of Col. Henry K. Burgwyn of the 26th North Carolina.
 He entered the Caldwell Institute, where he graduated at the top of his class.
 While attending the University of North Carolina, he received an appointment to the United States Military Academy and graduated tenth of forty-three cadets in the Class of 1852.
 He was brevetted as a second lieutenant in the 2nd U.S. Dragoons and trained at the cavalry school at Carlisle Barracks, Pennsylvania.
 Anderson was promoted to second lieutenant on March 21, 1854.